Table of contents

 How to make a product launch succeed

-Launching a new product, either inside a new company or in existing companies is challenging.
-To be successful product launches require work across different departments from product and R&D to marketing and sales.
+Launching a new product, either inside a new company or in an existing company is challenging.
+To be successful a company’s new product launch requires work across different departments from product and R&D to marketing and sales.
 Launching a new product isn’t as simple as just having a great product and thinking ‘if we build it they will come’.
+This is true whether we are talking about a B2C or a B2B product launch, but it is much more complicated in the B2B space.

 The number of product launches that fail is staggering.
 According to Harvard Professor Clayton Christensen, 95% of new product launches fail.
 This number is debatable because the professor seems to group all new products together from tech through to new food items.
 But the fact that a majority of product launches fail isn’t up for debate.